 Yes.
 Japan signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting ("MLI") on June 7, 2017.
 Japan ratified the MLI on May 18, 2018, and deposited its instrument of ratification with the OECD on September 26, 2018.
-Based on such ratification, with respect to certain countries, including the United Kingdom, Australia, France, Israel, Sweden, New Zealand, Poland, and Ireland, the MLI became effective as of January 1, 2020.
-With the important exception of the US, which has not signed (and currently does not intend to sign), the MLI should cover 39 existing tax treaties that Japan has entered into when all of the counterparty countries enter into and ratify the MLI.
+Based on such ratification, with respect to 31 countries, including Australia, France, Ireland, Israel, New Zealand, Poland, Sweden and the United Kingdom, the MLI became or was scheduled to be effective as of September 30, 2021.
+With the important exception of the U.S., which has not signed (and currently does not intend to sign), the MLI should cover 41 existing tax treaties that Japan has entered into when all of the counterparty countries enter into and ratify the MLI.